-In 2014, we carried out a research study titled ‘Kidney Cancer Journey‘ to review the level of health services for kidney cancer patients.
+In 2014, we carried out our first research study titled ‘Kidney Cancer Journey‘ to review the level of health services for kidney cancer patients.
 Early diagnosis of kidney cancer can greatly improve the chance of a successful outcome.
 This survey has helped us to better understand the process of diagnosis of kidney cancer and identify areas where the process can be improved to ensure an earlier diagnosis of the disease.

 Kidney Cancer Patient Journey – Survey Results